rockthejvm/rockthejvm-site/src/content/articles/functional-collections-in-scala.md

 Let's look at the main API methods:

-- this set is all about the property of the elements, so `contains` returns true only if that property is satisfied
+- This set is all about the property of the elements, so `contains` returns true only if that property is satisfied
-- adding an element means adjusting the property so that it also holds true for the element we want to add
+- Adding an element means adjusting the property so that it also holds true for the element we want to add
-- removing an element means adjusting the property so that it definitely returns false for the element we're removing
+- Removing an element means adjusting the property so that it definitely returns false for the element we're removing

 And that's it!
 The set will not contain duplicates nor change if we try removing a non-existent element, because neither makes any sense now.